 Federal criminal laws must be tied to some federal or national issue, such as interstate trafficking in contraband, federal tax fraud, mail fraud, or crimes committed on federal property.
-Some criminal acts are crimes onlyunder federal law.
-But many criminal acts, such as bank robbery, are crimes under both federal and state law and may be prosecuted in either federal or state court.
+Some criminal acts are crimes only under federal law.
+But many criminal acts, such as bank robbery and kidnapping, are crimes under both federal and state law and may be prosecuted in either federal or state court.

-There are fewer classes of federal crimes because while state lawmakers can pass just about any law, as long as it is constitutional, federal lawmakers can pass laws onlywhere there is some federal or national interest at stake.
-For example, counterfeiting is a federal offense because it is the federal government's duty to print money.
+There are fewer classes of federal crimes because, while state lawmakers can pass just about any law (subject to review by courts for constitutionality), federal lawmakers can pass laws only where there is some federal or national interest at stake.
+For example, counterfeiting U.S. currency is a federal offense because it is the federal government's duty to print money.

 Like state crimes, the penalties for federal crimes vary.
 There are advisory federal sentencing guidelines, and the vast majority of federal judges follow the guidelines when sentencing defendants.
-As a general rule, federal penalties are longer that state penalties for similar crimes.
+As a general rule, federal penalties are longer than state penalties for similar crimes.
 In particular, federal drug crimes carry harsh mandatory minimum sentences.

 For more information on penalties for state crimes, see Classification of Crimes: Felonies & Misdemeanors.

-If you are charged with or under investigation for a federal or state crime, you should talk to an attorney.
+If you are charged with or under investigation for a federal or state crime, you should talk to a criminal defense attorney.
 For federal charges, it is important to see an attorney with experience representing people in federal court, as the rules that apply in federal court are very different from those in state court.
-Whenever you face criminal charges, you need an attorney who has experience defending those types of cases in the same court in which are you are facing charges.
+Whenever you face criminal charges, you need an attorney who has experience defending those types of cases in the same court in which you are facing charges.
 Whether in state or federal court, an attorney can help you navigate the criminal justice system and obtain the best possible outcome in your case.